Printrbot/printrboardmodernmarlin/README.md

 ## Marlin 1.1.9
 Printrboard and Modern Marlin

-### This release is configured for a Printrbot Play with stepper drivers inverted, more releases will come in the following days.
+### Tested Release For Heated and Non-Heated Bed Models
 #### Highlights

-   This firmware upgrade will increase print quality to a level comparible with Prusa Mk3 or Ultimaker 3 all thanks to Linear Advance Version 1.5 which became avalible with marlin 1.1.9
+* This firmware upgrade increases print quality to a level comparible with Prusa Mk3 or Ultimaker 3 all thanks to Linear Advance Version 1.5 which became avalible with marlin 1.1.9
 * Babystepping allows live z offset during the start of the print
 * 9 Point Auto Bilinear Mesh Bedleving